grantbow/fit/CONTRIBUTING.md

 Development has slowed in the main driusan/bug repository.

-As a policy, when submitting new functionality tests of the functionality should be added to the automated test suite.
-We use codecov and strive to increase the test coverage of the code.
+As a policy, when submitting new functionality tests of the functionality must be added to the automated test suite.
+We use codecov and strive to increase the test coverage of the code to at least 80% coverage.

 As a policy, code should follow recommendations from https://golang.org/doc/effective_go.html and